Legolasan/tag_generator/README.md

 > User Education - Source Config - Document Provided

 For the above tag, the convesation was sort of user having an issue *while configuring the source connection.
-We have guided them with documentation to help them.*
+We have guided them with documentation to resolve it.*

 # Applying your tagging framework